coverclock/com-diag-hazer/DISPLAY.md

 LOCal is the current local time provided by the host system, the elapsed time to first fix, the software release number, the process id, and the local host name.

 The local time, with a fractional part in milliseconds, includes the time zone offset from UTC in hours and minutes, and the current daylight saving time (DST) offset in hours.

 The next field is the elapsed time since the application began running in days, hours, minutes, and seconds.

 The remaining fields are the Hazer release string, the Process Identifier (PID) of the application, a single digit indicating how many times the input stream has been synchronized or '\*' if it is more than nine, and the first eight characters of the name of the host system.

-    TIM 2023-07-17T23:46:10.000-00:00+00 00:00:00.571 39pulses             GNSS
+    TIM 2024-12-29T15:21:39.000-00:00+00 00:00:00.351 51pulses P           GNSS

-TIMe is the most recent time solution in UTC, the elapsed time of the initial position fix (or dashes if no position fix has occurred yet, or asterisks if it is more than a day), and the current value of the One Pulse Per Second (1PPS) counter.
+TIMe is the most recent time solution in UTC, the elapsed time of the initial position fix (or dashes if no position fix has occurred yet, or asterisks if it is more than a day), the current value of the One Pulse Per Second (1PPS) counter, and the current status of the 1PPS signal.

 The pulses counter is initialized to zero, and if the 1PPS option was enabled on the command line using -c for data carrier detect (DCD), or using -I for a general purpose input/output (GPIO) pin, it cycles from one to sixty and back, changing once per second; otherwise the counter remains at zero (note that the changing of the pulses counter is asynchronous with the update of the display, so it may occasionally jump by an increment of more than one).

+The following single character is a 'p' if the 1PPS signal (however it is received) has not yet been acquired, or was acquired but subsequently lost, and a 'P' if the 1PPS is currently active.

     POS 39°47'39.258"N, 105°09'12.172"W    39.7942383, -105.1533813 Aq Ns  GNSS

 POSition is the most recent position solution, latitude and longitude, in degrees, hours, minutes, and decimal seconds, and in decimal degrees.
 Either format can be cut and pasted directly into Google Maps, and the latter into Google Earth.
 The underlying position data is stored as binary integers in billionths of a minute (nanominutes).
 But the device under test may not provide that much accuracy; the actual number of significant digits for various data is reported by the INT line (below),